mrvnthss/deep-learning-with-dobble/README.md

 cd deep-learning-with-dobble
 ```

-### Setting up a Virtual Environment (Optional but Recommended)
+### Set up a Virtual Environment (Optional but Recommended)

 Before you begin, make sure that `pip` is installed on your system. `pip` is a package manager for Python, and it's usually included by default when you install Python.
-To ensure that `pip` is installed, run the following command:
+To ensure that `pip` is installed, run the following commands:

 ```
 python3 -m pip install --user --upgrade pip